PaoloReyes/Jackal-Jetson-Xavier-NX-SDK/README.md

 - Nvidia Drivers
 - ROS2 Humble
 - Jackal Packages
-- Self Developed On-Boot TeleOp Control
+- On-Boot TwistMux and Odometry Nodes

 Simply Get the image into an SD card following the steps below and connect your Jetson Xavier NX onto your Jackal Robot.